StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Experiments

 \section{Experiments}

-\textbf{Metrics.} We evaluate stylization performance using Fréchet Inception Distance (FID)~\cite{heusel2017gans} and CLIP embedding similarity.
-Identity preservation and multi-view consistency are assessed via the L2 depth difference ($\Delta\mathcal{D}$) between stylized multi-view images and their corresponding real multi-view images.
+\textbf{Metrics.} We evaluate stylization performance using FID ~\cite{heusel2017gans} and CLIP embedding similarity.
+Identity preservation and multi-view consistency are assessed via the ID score \cite{deng2019arcface} and L2 depth difference ($\Delta\mathcal{D}$) between stylized multi-view images and their corresponding real multi-view images.
 Consistency is further evaluated using the MEt3R score~\cite{asim24met3r}.
 All methods are tested on the FFHQ~\cite{kerras2018stylegan} and RenderMe360~\cite{pan2024renderme} datasets.

-For FID and CLIP evaluation, we generate two distributions per style: one using the Stable Diffusion pipeline in the 2D image domain as style-specific reference images, and the other produced by the 3D head stylization methods.
+For FID and CLIP evaluation, following \cite{lei2024diffusiongan3d}, we generate two distributions per style: one using the Stable Diffusion pipeline in the 2D image domain as style-specific reference images, and the other produced by the 3D head stylization methods.
 Example images from the reference distribution are provided in the Supplementary Material.
 We compute the FID between the two distributions and the CLIP similarity between corresponding image pairs.
+While this protocol provides a practical and standardized benchmark for comparison, it is inherently limited by the absence of real paired multi-view stylization data.

-The MEt3R score is calculated between consecutive camera views $(0,1), (1,2), \ldots, (N-1,N)$, as well as between the last and first view to close the loop.
+The MEt3R score is calculated between consecutive camera views $(0,1)$, $(1,2)$, $\ldots$, $(N-1,N)$, as well as between the last and first view to close the loop.
 To improve readability, resulting scores are multiplied by 100.
 The depth-based metric $\Delta\mathcal{D}$ is computed as the L2 difference between generated images and unedited multi-view ground-truth images from RenderMe360, using a depth estimation model~\cite{yang2024depthanything}.
 We also conduct a user study to evaluate perceptual quality, the details of which are provided in the Supplementary Material.

-\textbf{Baselines.} We compare our method with 2D stylization approaches, including InstructPix2Pix (IP2P)~\cite{brooks2023ip2p} and InstantID~\cite{wang2024instantid}.
-We use the front-view image $I_{\text{content}}$ to generate a stylized 2D image and then provide the resulting image to DiffPortrait360~\cite{gu2025diffportrait360} to generate stylized novel views.
+\textbf{Baselines.} We compare our method with several 2D stylization and reference-based generation approaches, including InstructPix2Pix (IP2P)~\cite{brooks2023ip2p}, InstantID~\cite{wang2024instantid}, StyleID~\cite{chung2024styleid}, StyleShot~\cite{gao2024styleshot}, and OmniStyle~\cite{wang2025omnistyle}.
+Following the pipeline established for 2D baselines, we first utilize the front-view content image \(\mathrm{I}_{\text{content}}\) to generate a stylized 2D image and then provide the resulting image to DiffPortrait360~\cite{gu2025diffportrait360} to generate stylized novel views.